 While a lot of the buzz around biotin focuses mainly on its ability to aid in enhancing appearance, there are many more aspects of your health in which biotin plays a significant role:

 Thinning hair and hair loss are very common symptoms and can be supported with the addition of biotin.* This is especially true if you have low levels of biotin—which has been shown to lead to hair loss.
 Additionally, biotin is believed to naturally support healthy hair growth because it is involved in the production of keratin, the main component of hair.* In one small study, women with thinning hair reported significant regrowth when supplementing with biotin as compared to those given a placebo.* Biotin supplementation has not been extensively studied for hair growth, though, and evidence is limited.

 2. Supports skin health.*

 Biotin is right there at the front line to fight the effects of aging with its role in fatty acid synthesis, which is crucial for healthy skin.* The cells in your skin depend heavily on fat production for added protection against damage from constant exposure to wind, sun, and other harsh everyday environmental factors.*

 4. Supports immune health.*

-Biotin is essential for the development of white blood cells.
-These are the defense mechanisms of your immune system and work to protect your body against viruses and bacteria that make you sick.
+Biotin is essential for maintaining the development of white blood cells.* These are the defense mechanisms of your immune system and work to protect your body against viruses and bacteria that make you sick.
 Your body actually contains two different types of white blood cells, called TH1 and TH2.
 Almost like a seesaw, TH1 and TH2 need to balance each other.
-When one becomes dominant, it can push you into the inflammatory autoimmune spectrum, putting you at risk for a number of health problems.
+When one becomes dominant, it can trigger an inflammatory response in your body.